rlivings39/learning-ai/ai-courses-and-books/advanced-learning-algorithms/README.md

 Consider you're planning to sell a shirt and you want to predict if it will be a top seller.

 Suppose you have a system that takes the price and outputs if the shirt will be a top seller.
-If you use the sigmoid algorithm you can view a neuron as a computer that takes in the price and spits out the output probability (a.k.a. activation)
+If you use the sigmoid activation you can view a neuron as a computer that takes in the price and spits out the output probability (a.k.a. activation)

 Consider the same problem with features (price, shipping cost, marketing, material).
 We may think that variables are (affordability, awareness, perceived quality).
 We make a neuron for each of those 3 variables.
 Each of those uses one or more input features.
 Their outputs are wired to a final neuron.